pirocorp/Kubernetes/04. Storage and Persistence/README.md

 #### HostPath

 While working, it binds us (or our Pod) to the host’s filesystem, so we should use it with care.
 In addition, it may expose security vulnerabilities, so we should use it in read only mode until we know what we are doing.
+(Data in this path on different nodes will be different.)

 ```yaml
 apiVersion: apps/v1